OpenNebula/one/share/oneprovision/edge-clusters-extra/virtual/description.md

-The virtual edge provision uses virtual instances (VMs) to build an **edge cluster**.
+The virtual provision uses virtual instances (VMs) to build a Provision.
 This provision is useful for developing and testing or light workloads.
 It features the following characteristics:

 * Hosts are provisioned as VM instances in the selected provider.
 * Supported virtualization technologies: QEMU (nested virtualization) and LXC (system containers)